kaanalptkn/ka-p1/README.md

  ![bug1.png](testing/bug1.png)

  My table wasn't right on mobile view.
-Then I added <div class="overflow-x: auto;"> on html,  I sorted, I made is scroll, which is looks fantastic on my mobile view.
+Then I added  class="overflow-x: auto; to my "div" element on html,  I sorted, I made is scroll, which is looks fantastic on my mobile view.

 #### Safari (IPhone) view was wrond.